 Asteroseismology observations are particularly demanding from the point of view of data transfer and storage.
 Users are recommanded to use USB disks as a storage media.
-The observatory can loan these disks that should be returned within 6 months, after which they will be reformatted and recycled.

 Asteroseismology observers need to pay special attention to the guiding parameters.
 Guiding corrections should be faster if the exposure time is short.
 For example, if the exposure time is less than 5 seconds, guiding correction time should be no more than 2 seconds; this is also the maximum correction frequency we can use for guiding, due to the telescope reaction time.